Emma Bradnum BA(Hons), DipLCM

 During Stephen’s final year at Huddersfield University, he was awarded a National award, The Harry Mortimer Memorial Trust Award Brass Student of the Year for the encouragement of Brass Band Music in the United Kingdom.
 He later became a part-time lecturer at Huddersfield University and created and expanded the syllabus for the ‘Arranging for Brass Band’ to include ‘Scoring and Arranging for Symphonic Wind Orchestra’.
 Stephen’s Brass Band arrangement of the Irish Blessing is played all over the world and many of his arrangements have been featured at the annual ‘Brass In Concert’ competition at the Sage in Gateshead.

-Stephen is a brass peripatetic music teacher at Dixons City Academy and Rastrick High School.
+Stephen is a brass peripatetic music teacher at Dixons City Academy, North Halifax Grammar School, and Rastrick High School.
 He also works with Musica Jazz (Musica Kirklee’s Jazz Orchestra) who recently performed at the ‘Music for Youth Schools Proms’ at the Royal Albert Hall.
-Stephen also conducts the Concert Band ‘Hot Aire!’ which is about to celebrate its 30th Anniversary in June 2019.
+Stephen also conducts the Concert Band ‘Hot Aire!’ which celebrated its 30th Anniversary in June 2019.

 Becs Leighton is a pianist, flautist, composer, arranger and professional accompanist based in Bingley, West Yorkshire.
 She began teaching piano and flute in 1995 and has been accompanying choirs and soloists since 1994.
 Becs works as a freelance accompanist for ABRSM examinations and performances, Barnsley Singers / Barnsley Youth Choir, Village Voices, Morrisingers and Ilkley Youth Choir.
 She is a Musical Director at Bradford and Airedale Youth Choir and Bingley Amateur Operatics Society, and is trained in choral conducting and teaching young voices by the Association of British Choral Directors and Jenevora Williams.
 Becs also practiced as a Speech and Language Therapist in learning disabilities for 15 years and her passion for inclusion runs through her work as a musician.
 She is a member of the Musician’s Union, and holds an enhanced DBS check and up-to-date certificates in Paediatric First Aid and Safeguarding Children.
 You can find out more about Becs at www.becsleightonmusic.com